lubuntu-team/manual/source/2/2.4/2.4.9/SDDM-Configuration.rst

 Usage
 -----
 To change SDDM settings with autologin use the :guilabel:`Autologin` tab.
 To have SDDM log back in after a session exists check the :guilabel:`Whether sddm should automatically log back into sessions when they exit`.
 To change which session to automatically log into use the :guilabel:`Name of session file for autologin session` drop down.
-To choose which user to login use the :guilabel:`Username for autologin session` field.
+To choose which user to autologin as use the :guilabel:`Username for autologin session` field.

 .. image:: sddm-login.png